The power of Christ compels you

 “You don’t think it’s possible for someone to do that without God?”

 “Yeah, somebody could do it.
 But I needed God.”

 He continued, “It wasn’t about religion.
 Religion couldn’t change me.
 Church couldn’t change me.
 It was having that encounter with the Lord…And when you come to the realization that Jesus loves you, you see that everyone carries a burden with them.
 And you come to see that everyone needs to be understood.
 I’m telling you, man, I see the value of straight up kindness like I never did before.
 That’s what the experience with God is about.”

-Solomon shocked me into seeing that religion is only what you make it.
+Solomon shocked me into what now seems obvious: religion is only what you make it.
 You can contort Christianity to a doctrine of hatred and exclusion, or you can cherry-pick it for the bits that espouse love and acceptance.
 Religion doesn’t create hatred—it reflects hatred.
-The same goes for kindness.
+And the same goes for kindness.

 But leaving religion aside, Solomon said something profound there: “everyone carries a burden with them.”
-He spoke that sentence with quiet passion, stressing the word “everyone.”
+He spoke that sentence with quiet passion, stressing, “everyone.”
 He was telling me all this just as Joshua shouted something that must have been particularly offensive, because the crowd began screaming and booing ferociously.
 I could hardly hear what Solomon was saying.